-The Company pays to the Trustee an annual fee payable in arrears by quarterly payments.
-The Company pays to the Trustee additional fees for further services at an hourly rate.
+The Company pays to the Trustee a quarterly fee, calculated and payable in arrears and which may be reviewed annually.
+The Company pays to the Trustee additional fees for further services in accordance with the Trust Deed and also paid the Trustee an engagement fee.